mariagwyn/mariagwyn.github.io/_posts/courses/2018-01-23-EthicsAnglicanLiberative.md

 ---
 layout: page
-title: "Christian Ethics in the Anglican and Liberative Tradition"
+title: "Christian Ethics in the Anglican and Liberative Tradition (2018)"
 date: 2018-01-23
 categories:
 - courses